imixs/imixs-workflow/src/site/markdown/restapi/json.md

 ##Java RestClient Example
-Using the RestClient provided by the Imixs Workflow Core API the creation of a new workitem can be tested.
+Using the RestClient provided by the Imixs-Workflow Core API the creation of a new workitem can be tested.
 See the following example code:

 	package org.imixs.workflow.jee.jaxrs;